 This lens allows the player to become a lot more invested in the human element of the suffering this hyper-capitalist society has inflected.
 But here’s the thing, just like the real world, the system will take advantage of your good nature.
 I found myself agonizing over which side to pick in the Edgewater conflict, before ultimately deciding that the lesser of two evils was better than complete destruction.
 My choice allowed the colony of Edgewater to live on, but hopefully not for the sake of pure corporate profit.
 There were obvious flaws in my reasoning which showed some of the stilted dichotomy of the writing during this section, but for the sake of spoilers, I won’t go into it too deeply.

-But the inevitable result became clear when I left, and immediately a loading screen revealed that The Board had begun issuing propaganda painting me as a hero for reunifying the colony, completely depriving the situation of nuance for their own benefit.
+I got a loading screen revealing that The Board had begun issuing propaganda painting me as a hero for reunifying the colony, completely depriving the situation of nuance for their own benefit.
 And I suppose that’s the ultimate point here, that the system is going to abuse you, what matters is how you deal with that.
 Do you minimize the negative impact as best you can, or do you burn it all down and hope for something better?
 This question helped make the game more interesting to me, as these kinds of deeply introspective questions have always been intriguing.
 But really, that lack of impact can be pretty damning if you really want to immerse yourself in the game.

 The developer also made attempts to make the game more accessible in other ways too.
 The developer wrote the game to include LGBTQ+ representation, characters of color, and a storyline revolving around disabled individuals, giving plenty of reasons for people who typically avoid these kinds of games because they can’t identify with the conquering male hero stereotype a try.